 Although a lot of people who got in early probably made money, those who bought Bitcoin because they feared they would miss out, jumped onboard too late in the Bull Run and got burned when the price came crashing down in spectacular fashion.

 Trading and investing in the financial world requires planning and a strategy to make money from the markets.
 Trading decisions based on FOMO is irrational and the markets tend to punish those that act in this way.

 The fear of a profitable trade turning into a loss is often felt by traders who have experienced more losses than winners in the past.
-So much so that whenever they see profit on the table they want to take it as soon as possible so that they can feel like a winner.
+So much so that whenever they see a profit on the table they want to take it as soon as possible so that they can feel like a winner.

-Traders who feel this fear often close out their trades too fast just to see the market go into their intended direction afterwards without them.
+Traders who feel this fear often close out their trades too fast just to see the market go into their intended direction afterward without them.
 They then tell themselves “If only I held onto that trade, I would have made much more money!”
 This is hindsight behavior and traders without a strategy that was designed to maximize profits and minimize risk tend to make this mistake often.

 Experienced traders have the ability to let their profits run and know how to minimize their risks.

-The fear of being wrong about a trade has more to do with a trader’s ego wanting to be proven right, rather than focusing on the business of making money.
-If you had a strategy that you know is consistently profitable then you would not have any fear that a trade may not work out.
+The fear of being wrong about trade has more to do with a trader’s ego wanting to be proven right, rather than focusing on the business of making money.
+If you had a strategy that you know is consistently profitable then you would not have any fear that trade may not work out.

 Traders who experience this fear will yet again make the most common mistakes like banking profit too quickly or widening their stop losses in the hope that the trade would go in their favor again.